Being safe online

 This will mostly be user preference because by now you've ads blocked and most tracking blocked so this doesn't matter as much.

-Duckduckgo is pretty cool, but it uses Bing under the hood.
+Duckduckgo is pretty good, but it uses Bing under the hood.

 You could also use a public SearxNG instance if so inclined.